Contributed by: Staff Member of Timberline Knolls

 The problem is that the abuse of this drug has now infiltrated high schools as well.
 Unfortunately, few seem to think this is a real problem except the drug counselors at treatment facilities.

-Parents, teachers, and administrators are willingly turning a blind eye because the drug does, in fact, provide results.
+Even though Adderall is growing in popularity, parents, teachers, and administrators are willingly turning a blind eye because the drug does, in fact, provide results.

 Adderall will not make an average student a genius, but it can make the difference between a very good student merely attending a state university, or far better, being accepted to an Ivy League college.